 Embryos should be kept in the incubator until they are moving around independently as they need to absorb the yolk sac.

 4 weeks later Fi laid a second batch of eggs.
 This is perfectly normal and to be expected, as bearded dragons retain sperm.
-What I didn't expect was the second clutch to be as large as the first!
 This time Fi laid 21 eggs, making a grand total of 43 in all!
-This time I was better prepared, and had placed a cat litter tray in the vivarium.
-After another week of running about and creating havoc (but only going off her food for a couple of days this time) Fiona kindly took the hint of the hole I had started in the damp sand and laid her second clutch there.
+After another week of running about and creating havoc (but only going off her food for a couple of days this time) Fiona kindly took the hint of the hole I had started in the damp sand in laying box and laid her second clutch there.

 Once the eggs were removed and put in the incubator it was clear to see how much the initial batch had grown!